 Two Days of Family Fun!
 Hunkered down.
 Sober.
 Kinda antsy.

+THE 2020 SPRINGFIELD FAIR HAS NOW BEEN CANCELED.
+SEE YOU IN 2021.
 Before I get started I want to note the recent passing of three very good friends of the fair.
 Dick Worster was a neighbor, friend, and strong supporter of the fair.
 He and Marge lived across from the fairgrounds while watching the evolution of the fayuh over a few decades.
 They both volunteered at the fair and loved meeting all of our wonderful patrons, friends, and family.
 Roger Stacey, another good friend, and loyal supporter of Springfield Fair passed recently after battling cancer.
 He was our official photographer and “on-call” nurse ready to fix anything from dog bites to bullet wounds.
 Unflappable, loyal, and good-natured – his ready smile was needed often and available always.
 Partnered with wife Janna – they could both be counted on to do whatever the situation called for.
 David Whalen – a newspaperman, artist, and another wonderful supporter of the fair.
 David pinch hit for 3-4 years to be our announcer after the passing of legendary Springfield Fair announcer - Everett McLeod.
 When not announcing, David drew caricatures adeptly.
 Until he drew one of me, I was unaware that I had four chins and enough hair growing out of my ears to build a bird’s nest.
 David helped us with ads, artistry, and offered some great ideas for events.
 We will miss them all – along with so many good and kind people who have passed, after being supporters of the fair.
 The Springfield Fair has truly been blessed by folks who love, not only the fair but our entire region.
 To the surviving families and friends, you should feel good about your loved one’s legacy.
 Rest well.

 On another fair related note, we have recently been contacted by a local person, someone who has lived here forever and wishes to do something for the folks of the Springfield/Lincoln/Maine area.
 They have been impressed with the revitalization of the fair these past 30 years and also the strength and fortitude shown by all Mainers during our current coronavirus pandemic.
 They have offered to sponsor a free concert at the fairgrounds as soon as our “stay at home” order is lifted.
 This is an incredibly generous offer and it came completely out of the blue.
 The only condition is that they remain completely anonymous.
 In addition to my efforts, these past 5-6 months, to book another big concert for the summer of 2020 – I have added our request, to our Nashville agent, in hopes of landing an artist for the free show.
 The bad news is that Nashville is not booking any shows and they cannot until we are past the virus concerns.
 So, for now at least, our concert hopes are in limbo.
 And although we are waiting also for the okay for agricultural fairs to be held this year – we have been planning on one big day for the 2020 Springfield Fair.